-This beautiful Tuscan city is famed for its Ponte Vecchio which stretches across the Arno River and the Firenze Duomo that proudly stands for all to see across the city.
-Don’t forget to head up Piazzale Michelangelo for some of the best views across the city.
+Once here, make sure to explore the best things to do in Florence and see Ponte Vecchio which stretches across the Arno River and the Duomo that proudly stands for all to see across the city.

 11.)
 San Marino

-Okay, before Yaya tells me off… San Marino is technically not Italy but is instead a tiny micro-state that I just had to include on this road trip.
-Considered to be the oldest surviving sovereign state in the world, San Marino is a few hours east of Florence and can be enjoyed over a weekend!
-I lvoe how dramatic the town looks, almost fairytale-esque!
+Considered to be the oldest surviving sovereign state in the world, San Marino is a few hours east of Florence and can be enjoyed over a weekend or a day trip if you’re short on time.

 Don’t forget to visit the Historic Centre and Mount Titano which have both been recently awarded UNESCO World Heritage Status.

-Nestled in south west Umbria, Orvieto stands proud situated on the very top of a volcanic tuff.
-We stopped here by total accident on the way south to Rome, when we noticed it far away.
-Orvieto is a great place to relax and spend a day, the historic centre is easily walkable, with its charming cafes and restaurants serving some of its highly prized local white wine.
+Orvieto is a great place to relax and spend a day, the historic centre is easily walkable, with its charming cafes and restaurants serving some of its prized (and totally tasty) wines.

-Ah, Rome – the home of the Roman Empire, Vatican City and ofcourse Sophia Loren.
-The historic centre of Rome is a must see stop on your Italian road trip.
-Driving can be tough in this city, so park up and walk or take the train and use public transport whilst you’re there.
-Just remember to stamp your bus tickets once you get on the bus… I didn’t realise you had to do this and was thus fined €50 for the pleasure.
+Just remember to stamp your bus tickets once you get on the bus!
+I didn’t realise you had to do this and was thus fined €50 for the pleasure.
 Urgh!

 14.)
 Vatican City

-You can visit the historic site of Pompeii and even see streets, houses and even people of the town that were desecrated by Mount Vesuvius all those years ago .
-One of the best ways to see Pompeii would be to arrive there first thing in the morning (after 9am 🙂 ) before it gets too busy.
-You can also consider partnering a tour of Pompeii with a journey up Mount Vesuvius.
+One of the best ways to see Pompeii would be to arrive there first thing in the morning before it gets too busy.
+Oh, and if you want a longer stay, you can partner it with a journey up Mount Vesuvius, too.
 Just take your walking shoes with you and an appreciation of heights.

-While in the historic port town of Amalfi, do visit the Duomo di Amalfi and the Piazza which both provide stunning views of historic Italy – there’s lots of steps, but well worth it for the beautiful picture you’ll capture!
+While in the historic port town of Amalfi, do visit the Duomo di Amalfi and the Piazza which both provide stunning views of historic Italy.
+There are lots of steps, but well worth it for the beautiful picture you’ll capture.

-If your looking for some great views of Sicily, head up to Mount Pelegrino where there are a range of caves and historic buildings to explore.
+If you’re looking for some great views of Sicily, head up to Mount Pellegrino where there are a range of caves and historic buildings to explore.

 19.)
 Mount Etna

-Don’t forget to wander around The Palazzo Comunale, Santa Maria Assunta Cathedral and the remaining walls of the city that date back beyond the 14th century.
+Once here, make sure to wander around the Palazzo Comunale, Santa Maria Assunta Cathedral and the remaining walls of the city that date back beyond the 14th century.